openxpki/openxpki/doc/upgrading.rst

 Logging
 #######

-We removed the internal, hardcoded pattern formater for the log lines and replaced it with native Log4perl patterns using Log4perl MDC variables to give you more control on what and where to write to.
-If you do not adjust your configs, you will still get your logs but information on packages, etc which was hardcoded before is now gone.
+We removed the internal, hardcoded pattern formatter for the log lines and replaced it with native Log4perl patterns using Log4perl MDC variables to give you more control on what and where to write to.
+If you do not adjust your configs, you will still get your logs but information on packages, etc. which was hardcoded before is now gone.
 Check the new sample log.conf for the new format and logging options.

 Also note that the timestamps used in the application_log and audittrail